TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/unicode.rst

    by the codec.

    If *mapping* is *NULL*, Latin-1 decoding will be applied.
-Else *mapping* must map bytes ordinals (integers in the range from 0 to 255) to Unicode strings, integers (which are then interpreted as Unicode ordinals) or ``None``.
+Else *mapping* must map bytes ordinals (integers in the range kutoka 0 to 255) to Unicode strings, integers (which are then interpreted as Unicode ordinals) or ``None``.
 Unmapped data bytes -- ones which cause a :exc:`LookupError`, as well as ones which get mapped to ``None``,